 I can also very very very easily retrieve sections of things I’ve read using the search feature of evernote, which allows me to post it on social media and share it with others.
 You can also download evernote on your phone and hence I can see what I’ve saved on my phone too along with my highlights and comments.
 Additionally by reading online articles this allows me to not get bored by reading an entire book.

 Books usually go into too much extra details and sometimes repeat concepts and lessons.
 With articles, I can finish one article, move to another, and another.
-Hence this variety keeps me sane and happy, whereas a single can get boring and tiring.
+Hence this variety keeps me sane and happy, whereas a single book can get boring and tiring.
 Also, I have more time to search for other articles about the same topic, so I can get a broader, more holistic and diverse opinion on certain concepts.
 We should always find multiple views on the one thing, so we don’t one-sidedly believe and act on one thing alone as that can be dangerous.

-There are tonnes of extremely well-written and detailed books to read of the lives of Russian and Greek saints as well as their teachings.
+There are tonnes of very well-written and detailed books to read of the lives of Russian and Greek saints as well as their teachings.
 I haven’t read too many of them.
 You can check out St Nektarios press or find a local Russian or Greek Orthodox bookstore.

+I recommend that you read articles first and if you enjoy the writings of the author perhaps go and find other stuff written by them; or if you are reading an article about a saint and enjoy it, go and find a book about the saint.
 If you want help finding a particular book, please use the contact form on the home page of my blog and I’ll try to help you get it.

 Ascetics & martyrs